greenpeace/gpes-old-en-petitions-api-emulator/README.md

 **Important**: To adapt this script to your field names, modify `index.php` in this repository.
 Please note you'll need to adjust your database fields as well.

-### 1 - Install the libraries
+### 1 - Install this script and the libraries

-In your PHP server, install Composer and the required libraries with the command:
+Install Composer and the required libraries with the command:

 ```bash
 curl -sS https://getcomposer.org/installer | php